WNoDeS/WNoDeS/documentation/use_experience.md

 It works in a fully integrated fashion with the overall number of 13 thousand cores of the farm, all belonging to a single LSF cluster.
 At the time of this writing, almost one thousand VMs can currently be instantiated on-demand out of this common farm to support cloud computing, or custom executing environments.

-Accessing Scientific Applications through the WNoDeS Cloud Virtualization Framework Marco Verlato [1] At INFN Tier-1 a certain number of Virtual Organizations (VOs) have been configured to use WNoDeS during the computation of their jobs.
+Accessing Scientific Applications through the WNoDeS Cloud Virtualization Framework Marco Verlato[1].
+At INFN Tier-1 a certain number of Virtual Organizations (VOs) have been configured to use WNoDeS during the computation of their jobs.
 Furthermore, the site adopts mixed mode in order to use physical resources both as traditional batch nodes and, at the same time, as HVs for VM instantiation.
 This lets sites to introduce features like the support of VM and cloud computing on traditional resources without disrupting existing services and allowing to efficiently deciding which workloads are to be virtualized and which should be run instead on top of non-virtual hardware.